 But what about the process here at home?

-In a recent article Forbes article, entitled KFC Confident Its Innovation Program Will Drive Another Year of Growth, food and drink editor Alicia Kelso spoke to KFC’s CMO Andrea Zahumensky about her team’s innovation process, which spawned the wildly successful KFC Chicken and Waffles last year.
-That wasn’t exactly a bucket-breaking innovation, but it proved successful.
-Other new items include Nashville Hot Chicken, Georgia Gold and Pickle Fried Chicken.
+Forbes has documented how KFC used their innovation program to drive growth and bring new menu items to American diners.
+Food and drink editor Alicia Kelso spoke to KFC’s CMO Andrea Zahumensky about her team’s innovation process, and how it spawned the wildly successful KFC Chicken and Waffles item a few years ago.
+While it wasn’t exactly a bucket-breaking innovation, it proved successful and provided a blueprint for further ideas.
+Other menu items to come from the American innovation team include The Nashville Hot Chicken, The Georgia Gold and The Pickle Fried Chicken.

-KFC spotted that trend and a new partnership emerged.
-KFC and Cheetos brought their innovation teams together to brainstorm.
-Once they had hit on the core idea of a chicken and Cheetos sandwich, they created a few dozen versions of the product, tested and revised, until the final product was ready to launch.
-It had a bit more than a one-month test period, running in stores nationwide until the end of July.
+With a careful eye on the overall market, KFC spotted the Cheetos-in-everything trend and proposed a partnership.
+Once they got on to the core idea of a chicken and Cheetos sandwich, they created a few dozen variations of the product, tested it with real people and continued to revise the offering until the final product was ready for launch.
+With a one-month test period, it was quickly launched nationwide, and ultimately ran until July of 2019.

-Sales numbers, not available yet, will tell the tale.
-The goal of this innovation is not only to delight current customers, but lure in new customers as well.
+Ultimately, the goal wasn’t just to delight curious and adventurous customers, but to lure in new ones.
 Forbes quoted Zahumensky as saying: “We absolutely consider these innovative menu items as a way to bring a younger and new consumer into KFC, but we’re also focused on creating craveable menu items that could only come from KFC and that our fans will flock toward.”